Byronbaybackyard

 The following information was kindly provided by Michael Bingham relating to birds common to the wetlands.

-The swamp harriers are the most noticeable raptor (bird of prey) at the site, their behaviour is always a good clue, they fly low over the reeds and trees looking for baby birds or small adults, they like grebes.
+The swamp and spotted harriers are the most noticeable raptor (bird of prey) at the site, their behaviour is always a good clue, they fly low over the reeds and trees looking for baby birds or small adults, they like grebes.
 Other raptors we have spotted include (largest to smallest) Wedge tail (very infrequent and usually circling overhead, Sea eagles (more frequent and sometimes seen fishing in cell H. Brown Falcon, Peregrine falcon, Whistling Kite, square tailed Kite (rare).
 The swamp harriers will fly high but when hunting they are close to the tops of the vegetations, they nest in the rushes, I thought one may have nested in cell J last year as I watched it land but didn't take off for more than 40 minutes!
 See attached website http://www.birdsinbackyards.net/finder/display.cfm?id=229

 The Comb-crested Jacanas are dainty little ballerinas, absolutely gorgeous when they carry their young under wing, they also have some interesting diversionary tactics when with their young, for example they do a broken wing dance, which tricks predators into thinking the adult is injured while in fact he is leading the predator away from the young.
 I say he because the dad is a single parent in the Jacana family life.
 They normally nest on site on cell H late spring/summer.
 I have been lucky enough to witness successful hatching for three of the past four summers, the chicks are even cuter!